TDM

 Sponsors—employers, cities, transit agencies, non-profits, insurers—don't get access to individual movement data.
 They get aggregated, outcome-level reporting: how many verified carpools, safe rides, or off-peak arrivals occurred under their program rules.
 That supports TDM goals (mode shift, congestion reduction, safety) while keeping user privacy intact and avoiding the pitfalls of self-reported data.

-Frequently asked questions about TDM
+Frequently asked questions

-What is transportation demand management (TDM)?
+What is Transportation Demand Management (TDM)?

-Transportation demand management (TDM) refers to strategies and programs that reduce single-occupancy vehicle travel and encourage mode shift—carpools, shared rides, transit, off-peak travel—to cut congestion and emissions.
++Transportation Demand Management (TDM) refers to strategies and programs that reduce single-occupancy vehicle travel and encourage mode shift—carpools, shared rides, transit, off-peak travel—to cut congestion and emissions.
 Employers, cities, and agencies use TDM to meet sustainability and mobility goals.

 How does Hytch support TDM?